NtpDate: Plugin for Enigma2

-This is a plugin for Enigma 2, which allows configuring and using a time server from the internet to set the internal clock at startup.
-This replaces the usual fetiching the actual time at startup from the actual TV channel / transponder, which may have the wrong time zone and so leading to e.g. an 1 hour offset.
+This is a plug-in for Enigma 2, which allows configuring and using a time server from the internet to set the internal clock at startup and now also via timer again every few hours while the box is running.
+This can be used instead of or besides fetching the actual time at startup from the actual TV channel / transponder.
+Some transponders have the wrong time (or time zone).

 Installation and setup:

-4. Restart Enigma 2 (GUI restart) or alternatively the whole Box
+4. Restart Enigma 2 (GUI restart) or alternatively reboot the whole Box

-5. In the Plugin Browser ther should now be the new "ntpdate".
+5. In the plug-in Browser there should now be the new "ntpdate".
 If your time zone is not "Central Europe", you need to delete the preset time servers and to configure a free accessible time server of your country or time zone and to configure that.

-6. If "Use Transponder Time" is on, turn this off!
-Most often during booting the autorun of ntpdate comes before the time setup from the transponder and may overwrite then the correct setting from ntpdate again with the wrong values from the transponder.
+6. Without a delay for the 1st execution the auto-run of ntpdate comes before the time setup from the transponder and may overwrite then the setting from ntpdate again with the wrong values from the transponder.

 7. Try it with the yellow button "Set network time now".